veortiz1/Individual-Projects/Basketball_Simulator(C++)/readme.txt

 This is a basketball simulator, it runs based on random probabilites based on player ratings.
+In order to run it just put the teams.txt and simulator.cpp in same directory then just run the simulator file.